 Valero’s refining margin

-In this part, we will examine Valero Energy Corporation’s (VLO) refining margin indicators for 1Q16.
-Let’s begin by analyzing Valero’s refining margin trend until 4Q15.
+In this article, we’ll analyze Valero Energy’s (VLO) refining margin indicators in 1Q18.
+Let’s start by examining Valero’s refining margin in 4Q17.

 Valero Energy observed a rise in its gross refining margin by $0.93 per barrel over 4Q16 to $8.8 per barrel in 4Q17.
 Its operating costs fell $0.11 per barrel compared to 4Q16.
 VLO’s net refining margin expanded $1.14 per barrel over 4Q16 to $3.6 per barrel in 4Q17 due to an expansion in VLO’s gross refining margin coupled with a fall in its operating cost per barrel YoY (year-over-year) in 4Q17.

 Valero’s peer Marathon Petroleum (MPC) also noted an expansion in its refining margin.
 MPC’s gross refining and marketing margin expanded $1.8 per barrel over 4Q16 to $13.1 per barrel in 4Q17.
 The expansion was majorly due to a wider blended LLS (Louisiana Light Sweet) 6-3-2-1 crack.
 Plus, refinery utilization stood at 101% in 4Q17 compared to 93% in 4Q16.

 Phillips 66’s (PSX) worldwide refining margin expanded $2.5 per barrel (or 39% YoY) to $9.0 per barrel in 4Q17.
 However, Andeavor (ANDV) saw a YoY contraction of $1.8 per barrel in its gross refining margin to $7.6 per barrel in 4Q17.

 Valero’s first-quarter crack indicators